DeNepo/separation-of-concerns/README.md

   - 🥚 [/isolate](./isolate?hyf): focus on the DOM and events, isolating JavaScript in the debugger
   - 🥚 [/integrate](./integrate?hyf): learn how to integrate JS into user interfaces built with HTML and CSS
   - 🥚 [/stepped](./stepped?hyf): study HTML/CSS/JS projects built up step-by-step (only examples)
+  - 🥚 [/refactor-and-test](./refactor-and-test?hyf): practice refactoring the logic from user interactions and testing it in isolation
+  - 🐣 [/import-export](./import-export?hyf): learn how to use `import` and `export` to separate your code into different files
   - 🥚 [/separated](./separated?hyf): study HTML/CSS/JS projects that have been separated by concern (only examples)
-  - 🥚 [/refactor-and-test](./refactor-and-test?hyf): practice refactoring the logic from user interactions and testing it in isolation
 - JavaScript 30
   - [javascript30.com](https://javascript30.com/)
   - [YouTube Playlist](https://www.youtube.com/playlist?list=PLu8EoSxDXHP6CGK4YVJhL_VWetA865GOH)